Skip to content

 end

 The block receives event_name and payload as positional args, plus started_at:, finished_at:, and id: as keyword args.
+The id is a unique identifier per emission — use it for log correlation.
 Use ** to ignore keywords you don't need.

 ruby